 Return the pan to medium-low heat and add the remaining broth, about ⅔ cup, stirring to scrape up any browned bits from the bottom of the pan.
 Simmer until the liquid has reduced by about half, 5 minutes.
 Add 1 tablespoon butter and swirl until melted and glossy.
 Return the meatballs to the pan and stir gently to coat.
 Squeeze with the juice of ½ lemon.

 Spoon the polenta into bowls, top with the meatballs and sauce, and place the romano beans on the side.
 Sprinkle with Parmesan, grind with pepper, and serve warm.

-Contains: milk.Note: The broth and turkey meatball mix may arrive frozen for freshness.
+Contains: milk, eggs.Note: The broth and turkey meatball mix may arrive frozen for freshness.
 Store them in the refrigerator to defrost before cooking.
 If the broth is still partially frozen, you can add it to the pot to melt, but you may need to increase the cook time.
 If you need to defrost the turkey same day, place the sealed package in a bowl of cold water, and leave the tap running in a thin stream for about 30 minutes.